Common Career Problems

 A Word About Ambition

 Step two and three of the career plan are about ambition.
 Humans inherently want to achieve and accomplish things.
 I will simply call this “mastery” and it is the icing on the cake of life.
 Without it, something does seem to be missing.
 You can attain mastery in a hobby you have, but the payoff is far better when you achieve mastery in your occupation.
 This is because being great at your job yields job security, potential for advancement, and gives you a self-esteem boost like few other things ever can.

 In addition to depression and fear, there are other common career problems and I discuss them below.

 Often indecisive when forced to choose between several important options, and now uncertain of the best career choice, you stall out for a rather long period of time.
 You remain in a job that you consider a dead-end.
 You fail to appreciate that standing still is just a different way of making a wrong move.

 Lack of Discipline

-You seem insufficiently motivated to acquire the knowledge and/or skills necessary for the kind of job you say you truly want.
+You seem insufficiently motivated to acquire the knowledge and/or skills necessary for the kind of job you say you want.
 Is learning difficult in general?
 Is there an attention problem?
-Are you angry about having to work hard because in some way it seems unfair?
+Are you angry about having to work so hard because in some way it seems unfair?

 Unrealistic / Narcissistic